evt-project/evt-viewer/README.md

 ## Dev Environment Prerequisites

 You need to preinstall NodeJS (see official documentation).
-Everything works properly with versions up to v8.17.0 (you can use `nvm` in order to have multiple versions of node installed in your device),
+Everything works properly with versions up to v10.19.0 (you can use `nvm` in order to have multiple versions of node installed in your device),

-## Environment setup

-EVT has also dependencies that require ruby and ruby-compass.
-Below you'll see some instructions that will guide you through the installation of those dependencies.
-Unfortunately they cannot cover all different operating systems.
-Thus, if you run into problems try to google them or contact us for help.

-### Linux [apt baset distribution]
-The following commands assume that you are runinng a distribution with the *apt* package manager.

-1. Update the package database (just to be sure that everything's ok)
-    ```bash
-    sudo apt-get update
-    ```
-2. Install ruby
-    ```bash
-    sudo apt-get install ruby-compass build-essential curl
-    sudo gem install compass
-    ```
-[the last one is to do in any case to avoid CSS compilation problems]

-### Windows

-1. Install ruby.
-Install the latest Ruby version at http://rubyinstaller.org/.
-*IMPORTANT: in the installer window select the "Add Ruby executables" options* Open a shell as administrator, then type:
-    ```bash
-    gem install compass
-    gem install susy
-    ```

-### OS X
-1. Install Homebrew [to do only if you haven't already installed homebrew]

-Follow installation instructions at [https://brew.sh](https://brew.sh)

-2. Install ruby
-    ```bash
-    brew install ruby
-    sudo gem update --system
-    sudo gem install compass
-    ```

 ## Starting the application
 1. Clone the repository from github